whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2023-spring/15-final-projects/15-1-update-website-portfolio.md

 For this assignment you need to have a page that has a presentation of work that you completed for Digital II this semester.
 That can be images or video or both.
 Your website should have a custom domain name of your choice.
 After the semester end you can edit and change the website however you wish.

-<iframe title="YouTube video player" src="https://www.youtube.com/embed/fqVYMRMsqLs" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
+<iframe title="YouTube video player" src="https://www.youtube.com/embed/fqVYMRMsqLs" width="560" height="315" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Requirements